Simiran987/Project-from-trials/README.md

 </ol>

 ### Prerequisites
-Knowledge of HTML, CSS, Linters, Git & GitHub flows and documenting a repo in a professional way
+Knowledge of HTML, CSS, Linters, Git & GitHub flows and documenting a repo in a professional way.

 ### Setup
 A browser is required to be installed for view the contents and an Code editor to edit the code.

 ### Install
-Clone the repository and use a browser to open the index.html to view the portfolio webpage.
+Clone the repository and use a browser to open the index.html to view the freeCodeCamp Survey Form.

 ### Usage